BankSinatra/Wordle/README.md

 ## Architecture

-This app used an MVVM architecture for the game with liveData providing observable data for the view to use.
+This app used a simple view-view model architecture for the game with liveData providing observable data for the view to use.

 ViewBinding was also quite heavily used thoughout the project